KErarslan/3D-VSK-kriging/README.md

-To preserve full reproducibility of the methodology without disclosing this proprietary survey data, `data/synthetic_seyitomer_generator.py` generates a **synthetic** replacement dataset with the same sample size (n=191), spatial extent, directional variogram structure (nugget/sill/range per direction), and marginal statistics as the real dataset (see the script's docstring for full methodology).
-Running the notebook on this synthetic dataset reproduces the same *qualitative* result reported in the manuscript — Classical Discrete and Classical Bilinear formulations produce indefinite (non-PSD) covariance matrices, while 3D-VSK remains PSD-consistent — but the exact numerical values (R², RMSE, λ_min) will differ from the published tables, since the underlying data is different.
+To preserve full reproducibility of the methodology without disclosing this proprietary survey data, `data/synthetic_seyitomer_generator.py` generates a **synthetic** replacement dataset with the same sample size (n=191), spatial extent, and directional variogram structure (nugget/sill/range per direction) as the real dataset.
+Running the notebook on this synthetic dataset reproduces the same *qualitative* results reported in the manuscript, but the exact numerical values (R², RMSE, λ_min) will differ from the published tables, since the underlying data is different.

 ## Requirements